-As if 2020 hasn’t delivered enough drama, here in California, we have now earned the distinction of “gigafire” status, which in layman’s terms means, we have for the first time in California history a 1 million-acre fire.
+As if the last few years haven’t delivered enough drama, here in California, we have now earned the distinction of “gigafire” status, which in layman’s terms means, we have for the first time in California history a 1 million-acre fire.

 Which is truly heartbreaking.